Inherited Craziness

 4. Sarah Doe bap.
 9 Sep 1781

-The first four children were baptised at Great Canfield and the last three, all baptised together at All Saints Church in Little Canfield on 11 Dec 1799, were also listed as the children of Henry and Elizabeth Doe.
+The first four children were baptised at Great Canfield and the last three, all baptised together at All Saints Church in Little Canfield on 11 Dec 1799, were also listed as being the children of Henry and Elizabeth Doe (and were born too early to be the children of son Henry Doe and his wife, also Elizabeth).

-Henry Doe died in 1825.
-He was buried at St Mary's, Great Canfield.
+Henry Doe was buried at St Mary's, Great Canfield on 25 Jun 1825.

 All Saints, Little Canfield